Matt Merrigan: Early life

 Born in Dolphin's Barn, Dublin, Merrigan was the eighth of nine children of Matthew and Anne Merrigan.
 Merrigan grew up in poverty after the death of his father, an ITGWU card steward who died of tuberculosis.
 Just as many of his siblings had left education early to work, Merrigan left school at 13 as well, and when he was 15 he started to work in the Rowntree-Mackintosh chocolate factory, where he worked for the next 20 years.

 He became an Amalgamated Transport and General Workers Union (ATGWU) shop steward in the 1930s.
-It was also during the 1930s he was engaged in raising support in Ireland for the Republicans in the Spanish Civil war.
+It was also during the 1930s he was engaged in raising support in Ireland for the Republicans in the Spanish Civil War.
 During the Emergency (World War II), he protested against Seán Lemass’s Wages Standstill Order of May 1941 had prevented trade unions from striking for higher wages by removing legal protection for strike action.

 Becoming a Trotskyist

 Merrigan joined the Irish Labour Party in 1942 and stood successfully as a Labour candidate in the 1942 Irish local elections, earning himself a seat on the Dublin Corporation.
 However, the presence of people such as Merrigan (and more significantly, figures such as James Larkin) as Labour members triggered a split in the party as certain sections believed that the party was being infiltrated by Communists.
 In response, William O'Brien and James Everett took a sizable portion of the Labour membership and split off to form the National Labour Party.
-The National Labour Party would contest the 1944 Irish general election and the 1948 Irish general election separately Labour.
+The National Labour Party would contest the 1944 Irish general election and the 1948 Irish general election separately from Labour.

 Merrigan for his part became involved in Trotskyist groups in Ireland.
 In 1942 he came into contact with Jim McClean and Bob Armstrong, members of the Belfast section of the Revolutionary Communist Party.
 Armstrong was a former member of the Communist Party of Great Britain and had fought in the Spanish Civil War.
 It was Armstrong's experience in Spain that had turned him against Stalinism.
 Influenced by McClean and Armstrong, Merrigan began to organise a branch in Dublin.

 In 1944 both the Belfast and Dublin branches united together to form the Revolutionary Socialist Party.
 Despite only consisting of 20 members in all, the new group publicly announced themselves and resigned their memberships of the Labour Party.
 The RSP spent the late 1940s campaigning for a "united, secular, and republican Ireland" with a "wide degree of Protestant autonomy in Northern Ireland".
 Like so many other socialist parties, the RSP suggested a United Ireland could only be achieved if capitalism was overthrown.
 By the 1950s the RSP had petered out and Merrigan re-joined the Labour party.